- Earthing Basics

 Can you use an Earthing mat in bed with a magnetic mattress pad?

 There is no problem with using an Earthing mat over a magnetic mattress pad.
-But you would lose the grounding effect if you place the mat under the magnetic pad.
+Magnets will not interfere with grounding and may even help the electrons involved in grounding get distributed faster in the body.
+GC But you would lose the grounding effect if you place the mat under the magnetic pad.

 Can you ground yourself using an Earthing floor mat while wearing socks?